drgona/PIML_ACC2023/README.md

-# Physics-Informed Machine Learning (PIML) tutorial at the ACC 2023
+# Physics-Informed Machine Learning (PIML) tutorial ACC 2023
 Material for the tutorial session "Physics-Informed Machine Learning for Modeling and Control of Dynamical
 Systems: Opportunities and Challenges" presented at the American Control Conference (ACC) 2023.